 Juanna Schrøter Joensen is a Senior Research Associate at the University of Chicago She was previously an Assistant Professor at the Stockholm School of Economics.
 Her research focuses on understanding the causes and consequences of individual human capital investments.
 It highlights important aspects of heterogeneity in human capital investments and its interaction with institutions and public policies; such as curricula, grading, and study aid schemes.

-Salvador Navarro is an Associate Professor of Economics at the University of Western Ontario.
+Salvador Navarro is a Professor of Economics and W. Glenn Campbell Fellow at the University of Western Ontario.
 He is also affiliated with the Institute for Research on Poverty and the Center for Demography and Ecology at Wisconsin.
 His research focuses on questions of identification in applied microeconomics problems.

 Albert Park is Chair Professor of Social Science, Professor of Economics, and Senior Fellow of the Institute for Advanced Study at the Hong Kong University of Science and Technology.
 He is also a research fellow of the Center for Economic Policy Research (CEPR); the Institute for the Study of Labor (IZA), and the International Growth Centre (DFID/Oxford/LSE).
 He previously held faculty positions at the University of Michigan and University of Oxford.